sagiegurari/cargo-make/README.md

 This flow is called a **workspace** flow, as it identifies the workspace and handles the request for each workspace member, while the root directory which defines the workspace structure is ignored.

-We can use this capability to run same functionality on all workspace member crates, for example if we want to format all crates, we can run in the workspace directory: ```cargo make format```.
+We can use this capability to run same functionality on all workspace member crates, for example if we want to format all crates, we can run in the workspace directory: ```cargo make format```.<br>

+Member crate makefiles can also automatically extend the workspace directory makefile.<br>
+See more info at the [relevant section.](#usage-workspace-extend)

 <a name="usage-workspace-disabling-workspace-support"></a>
 #### Disabling Workspace Support